LiYiTingTom/AI_finalProject/README.md

 - using multiprocessing

 ## How to execute
-- Run the main.py file
+- Run the main.py file (only support python3 version)

 ## TODO
 - [x] human vs human